 - Crystal Cut Lamp – Comes in two sizes, this is the smaller one which would be perfect on a mantle or on a night stand.

-Floor lamps are a great way to get more light into a room when you can’t really do any ceiling or mounted lights.
+Floor lamps are a great way to get more light into a room when you can’t install any ceiling or mounted lights.
 Because they are so large they make a big impact.
 Almost every room could a floor lamp.

 - Atlanta Floor lamp – Only available in black